 I’m the same way; I can’t stand not knowing.
 Christmas about kills me.
 Not knowing what’s in all those packages under the tree.
 It’s sheer torture.
 My mom is worse.
 I can’t take any presents to her house until Christmas day or she will open every one!

-Lemon Shrimp with Cocktail Sauce and Old Bay Crackers
+Marinated Shrimp with Cocktail Sauce and Old Bay Crackers – 8 servings

 2 tablespoons kosher salt

-Bring a large stockpot of water with picking spice, celery and salt to a boil.
+Fill a stockpot filled halfway up the side with water.
+Add pickling spice, celery, and kosher salt.
+Bring mixture to a boil.
 Reduce heat and simmer 10 minutes.
-After 10 minutes bring water back to a boil and add shrimp.
-Cook shrimp for only 2 minutes (unless you want rubbery shrimp) then quickly pour water and shrimp into a large strainer.
-Rinse with cold water to stop cooking process.
+After 10 minutes bring water back to a boil then add shrimp.
+Cook shrimp 2 minutes (unless you want rubbery shrimp) then quickly pour water and shrimp into a large strainer.
+Rinse with cold water to stop the cooking process.
 Drain.
-Peel and remove tails.
 Remove celery.
-Set shrimp aside and make the marinade.
+Pour into a glass bowl.
+Set aside.

 1/2 cup canola oil

 1 teaspoon Kosher salt

 1/2 of a 3 ounce jar of capers with juice (fill jar back up with white vinegar for next time)